AumPauskar/blog/content/posts/misc/lab_expts.md

 2. Shibu K V, “Introduction to Embedded Systems”, Tata McGraw Hill Education, Private Limited, 2nd Edition.

 ### Termwork 5 - logical operations
-- Title of the experiment
+- Title of the experiment\
+	Develop an assembly language program for arm7 to illustrate the working of logical operations and, or, ex-or and not
 - Objective of the experiment
 - Brief theory about the experiment
 - Algorithm & Program